Chia-Network/pool-reference/SPECIFICATION.md

 #### payload.authentication_public_key
 The public key of the authentication key, which is a temporary key used by the farmer to sign requests to the pool.
-It is an authorization given by the `owner_key`, so that the owner key can be potentially kept more secure.
+It is authorized by the `owner_key`, so that the owner key can be kept more secure.
 The pool should reject requests made with outdated `authentication_keys`.
-This key can be changed using `PUT /farmer`, which is signed with the owner key.
+These key can be changed using `PUT /farmer`, which is signed with the owner key.

 #### payload.payout_instructions
-This is the instructions for how the farmer wants to get paid.
+These are the instructions for how the farmer wants to get paid.
 By default this will be an XCH address, but it can be set to any string with a size of less than 1024 characters, so it can represent another blockchain or payment system identifier.

 #### payload.suggested_difficulty
 A request from the farmer to update the difficulty.
 Can be ignored or respected by the pool.
 However, this should only be respected if the authentication public key is the most recent one seen for this farmer.

+See [Difficulty](#difficulty) for more details about the impact of the difficulty.

 #### signature
 This is a BLS signature of the hashed serialization of the payload: